How To #5: Celebrity Swag Bag Gifting

 Celebrity gift bags at events are one of the easiest ways to get the brand into multiple celebrities’ hands at events.
 Brands of all categories benefit from the recognition and popularity products gained from the brush of celebrity fame from these gift bags given to celebrities at almost every Hollywood event.

 Many brands covet the honor of being chosen as an Oscar or Sundance worthy talent bag item for the press leveraging ability to say a certain celebrity has been given – or chosen - the brand.
 But how do you get your brand chosen for this star dusted PR opportunity?
-Hollywood Branded shares 8 ways to successfully leverage brands for celebrity swag bag gifting that leverage press and provide content takeaways for marketers.
+In this blog, Hollywood Branded shares 8 ways to successfully leverage brands for celebrity swag bag gifting that leverage press and provide content takeaways for marketers.

 The Steps For Selection

 The first step to this and all similar celebrity endeavors is to have the brand manager decide what is truly desired out of the overall partnership.
 Do you want pictures or testimonials about your product?
 Then working with a celebrity event where you can have an activation set up is a MUCH better idea.
 Read our blog 12 Steps To Celebrity Event Sponsorships.

 Below are our 8 tips to successfully create winning swag bag strategy for your brand.
 Also be sure to read our blog: 3 Key Steps To Leveraging Celebrity Gifting

 1. Only Participate In Opportunities Where There Are Takeaways